simont77/fakegato-history/README.md

 	Power should be the average power in W over 10 minutes period.
 To have good accuracy, it is strongly advised not to use a single instantaneous measurement, but to average many few seconds measurements over 10 minutes.

-* Add entries to history of accessory emulating Eve Room using something like this every 10 minutes:
+* Add entries to history of accessory emulating Eve Room using something like this:

 		this.loggingService.addEntry({time: moment().unix(), temp:this.temperature, humidity:this.humidity, ppm:this.ppm});